skipper1354/C0mrade404-os/README.md

-i like coding and playing the drums! dont mind my repos, i didnt know you could edit them...
+i like coding and playing the drums

 ## Just Monika.

-also chaz and riley are the tuffest beings ever